Quantum Algorithm for Fidelity Estimation: Introduction

-Suspecting that computing $F(\rho,\sigma)$ is even hard for quantum computers, \cite{CPCC20} proposed a variational quantum algorithm for \textsc{Low-Rank Fidelity Estimation}, i.e. estimating the fidelity of low-rank quantum states, and showed its \textbf{DQC1}-hardness, but it is still not known whether it can be efficiently solved by quantum computers, as training variational quantum algorithms is known to be \textbf{NP}-hard \cite{BK21}.
-Here, \textbf{DQC1} (Deterministic Quantum Computing with 1 Clean Bit) is the complexity class of problems that can be efficiently solved in the one-clean-qubit model of quantum computing \cite{KL98}, which is commonly believed to be strictly contained in \textbf{BQP}.
-However, any classical simulation of \textbf{DQC1}-complete problems implies the polynomial hierarchy collapses to the second level \cite{Mor17, FKM18}, which is not believed to be true.
-Our algorithm presented in this Letter shows that \textsc{Low-Rank Fidelity Estimation} can be efficiently solved by quantum computers with complexity logarithmic in the dimension of quantum states, and therefore establish a \textbf{BQP} upper bound for it.
+Computing $F(\rho, \sigma)$ in general is known to be \textbf{QSZK}-hard \cite{Wat02}, where \textbf{QSZK} (Quantum Statistical Zero-Knowledge) is a complexity class which contains \textbf{BQP}.
+A restricted version called \textsc{Low-Rank Fidelity Estimation}, namely estimating the fidelity of low-rank quantum states, was shown in \cite{CPCC20} to be \textbf{DQC1}-hard.
+Here, \textbf{DQC1} (Deterministic Quantum Computing with 1 Clean Bit) is the complexity class of problems that can be efficiently solved in the one-clean-qubit model of quantum computing~\cite{KL98}, which is commonly believed to be strictly contained in \textbf{BQP}.
+However, it was observed in ~\cite{Mor17, FKM18} that efficient classical simulation of \textbf{DQC1}-complete problems implies that the polynomial hierarchy collapses to the second level, which is not believed to be true.
+Our algorithm presented in this paper shows that \textsc{Low-Rank Fidelity Estimation} can be efficiently solved by quantum computers with complexity logarithmic in the dimension of quantum states, and therefore establishes a \textbf{BQP} upper bound for it.
+We summarize the results about for the hardness of fidelity estimation in Table \ref{tab:hard}.